Extremal stability for configuration spaces: Algebraic background

 \begin{definition} Fix a bigraded vector space $V$ and $C\in\mathbb{Q}$.
 A \emph{ray of slope} $C$ in $V$ is a subspace of the form $\mathcal{R}=\bigoplus_{u\geq0} V_{au, bu+i_0}$, where $C=b/a$ with $(a,b)=1$.
 The \emph{graded dimension} of $\mathcal{R}$ is the function \end{definition}

-At times, it will be convenient to work with a third grading, by polynomial degree, which will always be non-negative.
-Bigraded vector spaces are regarded as trigraded vector spaces concentrated in polynomial degree $1$.
-Duals and tensor products of trigraded vector spaces are defined analogously, with Koszul signs reflecting only the homological degree.
-Discussions of slope will never involve the third grading.
+At times, it will be convenient to work with a third grading, by polynomial degree, which will typically be either non-negative or non-positive.
+Bigraded vector spaces may be regarded as trigraded vector spaces concentrated in polynomial degree $1$; trigraded vector spaces may be regarded as bigraded vector spaces by forgetting the third grading.
+Tensor products and duals of trigraded vector spaces are defined analogously, with Koszul signs reflecting only the homological degree.
+Discussions of slope will never involve the polynomial grading.

+\begin{example} Let $\mathbb{Q}(n,i,r)$ denote the trigraded vector space that is nonzero only in tridegree $(n,i,r)$, where it is $1$-dimensional.
+There is a canonical isomorphism of trigraded vector spaces, under which the monoidal symmetry acts by $(-1)^{ij}$.
+Furthermore, there is a canonical isomorphism \end{example}